phoops/otp-stops-extractor/README.md

 ## Deployment

-The application is meant to be run as a Kubernetes job, see `deployment/stops-extractor.yaml`
+The application is meant to be run as a Kubernetes job, see `deployment/stops-extractor.yaml`.
+No need for a bundle of any kind, change config.yaml to your environment and apply all the files in `deployment`

 ## License